codelooru/springmvc/README.md

-This repository is created to share various Spring MVC examples.
+This repository is created to share Spring and Java examples.